tranhelen/tranhelen/_posts/2018-11-26-distributedvslocal.md

 I also believe strongly that personal experiences bias how people build–everything is art.
 I question if encouraging someone to live a more isolated life (facing inwards towards their family units) produces an individual who can build something for someone whose bread and butter is face-to-face interactions.
 They can, obviously, but would they be better if they were more socially practiced?

 When I consider my own experiences, I understand I'm biased towards choosing a local team.
 Many people don't talk about it for fear of repercussions, but, multi-location offices are hard.
 Out of sight, out of mind–and that's the most graceful of explanations.
-Sometimes people can be downright hostile and it takes a considerable amount of emotional work to undo things if it goes wrong.
+It takes a considerable amount of emotional work to undo things if it goes wrong.
 Trust circles exist for a reason.

-To-date, my favourite team of my career has been a local team.
-We grew up next to each other and it feels like not much has changed over the years.
+To-date my favourite team of my career has been a local team.
+We grew up next to each other and years later it feels like nothing has changed.
 Would I trust them more than the average colleague?
 I'm not beyond saying: it's likely.
-These relationships weren't formed in large formal steps–they happened accidentally and I fell in love with all of their little quirks.
+These relationships weren't formed in large formal steps–they happened accidentally as I fell in love with all of their little quirks.

 <hr class="--small" />